What is Age-Related Macular Degeneration?

 In addition, an Amsler grid is a chart to use at home to help monitor your vision.
 Use it daily for each eye as directed and if you notice changes in your vision, contact your ophthalmologist as soon as possible.

-Repeated injections of anti-VEGF agents (Avastin, Lucentis & Eylea) have been firmly established as the optimal treatment for wet AMD.
+Repeated injections of anti-VEGF agents (Avastin, Lucentis & Eylea) have been firmly established as the optimal treatment for wet AMD[5] (Chang et al. 2010).
 These powerful drugs are given as injections into the eye to suppress abnormal blood vessel growth and leakage.
 Because these injections are not a cure, but only a treatment, they have to be administered repeatedly (sometimes as often as monthly, indefinitely) in order to have their maximal vision-improving results.
 Extensive numbing of the eye makes this injection procedure virtually painless.
+New research is constantly being conducted to find new and improved ways of inhibiting neovascularization using anti-VEGF therapies, paving the way for potential future treatments for wet AMD[6] (Dugel et al. 2020)

 If you have AMD, you should: